Sony Group Corporation American Depositary Shares (Each Representing One Share of Dollar Validated Common Stock)

 Dividends Summary

-- Sony Group Corporation American Depositary Shares (Each Representing One Share of Dollar Validated Common Stock) has issued 32 dividend payments over the past 22 years
+- Consistent Payer: Sony Group Corporation American Depositary Shares (Each Representing One Share of Dollar Validated Common Stock) has rewarded shareholders with 34 dividend payments over the past 23 years.

 Company News